-So the attendance toolkit allows the district education authority to have the tools to discuss "Okay, when a child is missing, school; what do we do?
-When they don't come t school on the first day, what do we do?
+The attendance tool kit allows the district education authority to have the tools to discuss "Okay, when a child is missing, school; what do we do?
+When they don't come to school on the first day, what do we do?
 When they don't come to school after two days, what happens?"

-So planning out at the school level, what will the school do, the school team?
-What will the district education authorities do, and how then can they communicate with the Department of Education so that we can offer supports.
+Planning out at the school level, what will the school do?
+The school team?
+What will the district education authorities do and how then can they communicate with the Department of Education so that we can offer supports?
 I hope that answers the question, Mr. Chairman.